3skue/xAPI/README.md

 xAPI is a fast, flexible and powerful exploit simulator for Roblox written in pure Luau.

-It follows the [Unified Naming Convention](https://github.com/unified-naming-convention/NamingStandard/tree/main) and includes the following features:
+It follows the [Unified Naming Convention](https://github.com/unified-naming-convention/NamingStandard/tree/main) and includes...

 - Raw metatable access,
 - Function hooking,